lindavr/Docs/readme.md

 |     | [Azure RemoteApp][EM-RemoteApp-Land] | [Azure/Azure-Content][EM-RemoteApp-Repo] | [MSDN][Forum-MSDN-RemoteApp], [Stack Overflow][Forum-SO-RemoteApp] |

 The content in each repository is loosely aligned with the organization of the articles on the corresponding [https://docs.microsoft.com/](https://docs.microsoft.com/) landing pages.
 A series of subdirectories are used for separation of usage scenarios/stages (ie: Understand & Explore, Deploy & Use, etc), along with media content (ie: image files) and include files (Markdown files that are reused across multiple main articles).

+[TODO] **If you are a Microsoft employee**, please work with a member of your content development team to ensure you are using the **internal repository** that hosts your content.
+This will be covered in more detail later, in the [Tools and Setup] section of the (..ContributorGuide/tools-and-setup.md#permissions-in-github) for details.

 #### Main articles directory